unstoppabledomains/dev-docs/login-with-unstoppable/libraries/uauth-bnc-onboard.md

 ### module()

-Creates a wallet module used to instanciate an Onboard instance
+Creates a wallet module used to instantiate an Onboard instance

 ```typescript
 public module({preferred = true, walletconnect}: ModuleOptions): WalletModule}